Skip to main content

 Step 4: Prepare Deployment Files

-1. Create Startup Script
+1. Create the Startup Script

-Create the scf_bootstrap file (without an extension):
+Create the scf_bootstrap file (with no extension):

 #!/bin/bash